YasinShamsedini/HospitalManagementSystem/README.md

 To get the project up and running on your local machine, follow the steps that mentioned in docs > setup.md

-   This will launch the Hospital Management System with a Tkinter-based GUI.